By John Hunter, founder of CuriousCat.com.

 Several speeches are mentioned in the various biographical sketches of Dr. Deming and his impact on Japanese management.
 In particular a talk he gave at the Mt.
 Hakone Conference center in 1950 seems to have been important.
-Attendees included the top industrial managers, representing an estimated 75% of industrial capital base of Japan at that time.
+Attendees included the top industrial managers, representing an estimated 75% of the industrial capital base of Japan at that time.

 John Dowd was able to get a transcript of Deming’s talk recorded in Japanese from JUSE (the sponsor of the talk and of the Deming Prize).
 John had it translated into English.
 A few quotes are excerpted here, see the full transcript of the speech.